Vencord/Vendroid/README.md

 # Vendroid

 Vendroid is not actively being improved.
-However, it still functions just fine and doesn't need any updates.
+However, it still functions just fine and doesn't need any updates (it is not abandoned / discontinued).

 For a more feature complete app, check out Vendroid Enhanced instead!